Take Your Time At Thompson Park

 Barring that, I do feel that the course is excellent by its own merits.
 It is a very accessible course.
 New players will enjoy the straightforward nature of the holes.
 More experienced players will enjoy the open-ended approaches that exist for the holes.
 Many of them are wide enough to allow for all throwing styles.

-Thompson Park feels unlike any course I have played so far.
-Most courses I have encountered contain a theme of some kind: hilly courses that demand angled approaches, constricted wooded courses that favor streamlined accuracy, or wide open courses that encourage letting loose at full power.
-Thompson Park is a combination all of that.
+Thompson Park is a quintessential 'park-style' course.
+Most courses I have encountered contain a constant theme of some kind: hilly courses that demand angled approaches, constricted wooded courses that favor streamlined accuracy, or wide open courses that encourage letting loose at full power.
+Thompson Park is a combination of all of that.

 Almost every hole has trees, but they are spaced out just enough to encourage powerful throws every time while taking just enough consideration to aim.
 This course does not require any one skill in excess in order to play successfully, which means that all players can use their own style successfully.
 The course does not rely on narrow tunnel shots.
 Nor does it rely on brute force flinging like any open-air course you may have played.
 Thompson Park is a 'choose your own approach' course.
 Regardless of where the lie is, the player will not feel too obstructed or limited because of the space between the trees, which allows the player to open up and experiment.
 It isn't a very demanding course except by distance, but I think that is the whole point.